 With so many possible applications of predictive technology, the benefits are theoretically endless.
 Here’s how predictive analytics can help in commercial settings…

 Predictive models can use historical and transactional data to learn the behavioral patterns that precede customer churn, and flag up when they’re happening.
 By acting promptly, a company may then be able to retain the customer by taking action.

 Predictive technology can help businesses provide a personalized experience to customers by learning what they like and anticipating what they may want next.
 It can also boost the customer experience more generally by building an understanding of typical consumer behaviors and preferences that businesses can use to help them plan and design experiences.

 As well as this, predictive analysis can also help with acting on customer support.
 Free text (e.g. responses typed into an open field on a survey or as part of a customer review) is information-rich but harder to process than numbers and rating scales because it varies in form and structure.

-Predictive technology can process text data at scale and identify clusters of words and phrases that represent certain sentiments or ideas.
+Predictive technology is now capable of processing both structured and unstructured data.
+It can process text data at scale and identify clusters of words and phrases that represent certain sentiments or ideas.
 It can then generalize them to create a big-picture analysis that can be understood at a glance.

 Detecting and preventing fraud

 The strength of predictive analytics is its ability to recognize patterns, which means it can also spot when something is out of place.
 Predictive technology can help businesses detect unusual patterns of behavior that might indicate fraud.